kadena-community/kadena.js/packages/apps/docs/src/docs/kadena/wallets/kadena-spirekey/index.md

 Let's take a look in how the flow would be for a **dApp** and **Kadena Spirekey**

+## Integrate with Kadena SpireKey

+There are three basic integration points between a decentralized application and Kadena SpireKey.
+To integrate with Kadena SpireKey, your application needs to enable users to perform the following steps:

-1. The user creates an account on Kadena SpireKey by authenticating with WebAuthN
+ - Register at least one account on Kadena SpireKey by authenticating using a Web Authentication (WebAuthN) method.
-2. The user login with Kadena SpireKey from the dApp
-3. The user wants to sign a transaction created by the dApp
+- Log in using a Kadena SpireKey account with authentication provided by a Web Authentication (WebAuthN) method.
+- Sign transactions created by the application using a Kadena SpireKey account with authentication provided by Kadena keysets and WebAuthN.

-### Create account in Kadena SpireKey
+### Register an account in Kadena SpireKey
+The following diagram illustrates the process for registering an account using Kadena SpireKey.
 ```mermaid
 sequenceDiagram
   participant u as User